adarshkr86/shipdetection/README.md

-# shipdetection
-repo for ship detection
+# Code for ship detection on Sentinel-2 images.